shanebarakat/python-github-ci-pipeline/README.md

 # python-github-ci-pipeline

-An example [Continuous Integration (**CI**)](https://en.wikipedia.org/wiki/Continuous_integration) pipeline for a python project using GitHub actions and GitHub branch protection rules.
+This repo holds an example [Continuous Integration (**CI**)](https://en.wikipedia.org/wiki/Continuous_integration) pipeline for a python project, built using GitHub actions and GitHub branch protection rules.
+A tutorial blog post explaining this repo in detail can be found [here](./blog_post/tutorial.md).

 << **this repo is still under construction** >>